The History of Thanksgiving Foods Will Totally Change the Way You Look at Your Holiday Table

 Can’t imagine the fourth Thursday of November without a big slice of pumpkin pie?
 Here’s how it, and five other Thanksgiving foods, ended up on your plate.

-For most, Thanksgiving is pretty much synonymous with pumpkin pie and pilgrims.
-But pumpkin pies weren’t actually common on American tables until the turn of the 19th century and Thanksgiving, as the holiday we know and love today, wasn’t even established until 1863—more than two centuries after the Mayflower landed in Massachusetts.
+For instance: Pumpkin pies weren’t actually common on American tables until the turn of the 19th century, and Thanksgiving as the holiday we know and love today wasn’t even established until 1863—more than two centuries after the Mayflower landed in Massachusetts.
 Curious to know more of the surprising and delicious history behind all the dishes on your modern-day table?
-Here’s what we found out.
+Here’s what we found out about Thanksgiving food history.

 After surviving their first brutal winter and successfully establishing a food supply, the remaining members of the Plymouth colony held a three-day harvest feast alongside the native Wampanoag Indians.
 Wild turkey was very likely a component—though not the centerpiece—of a menu that also included oysters, venison, duck, and eel.